Rene-km/project-blog/blog/posts/Testing.md

 ## Methodology

 Our approach made use of direct and indirect observation methods to assess the usability of the UI.
-We made use if the think-aloud protocol, asking users to verbalise their thoughts while interacting with the UI.
+We made use of the think-aloud protocol, asking users to verbalize their thoughts while interacting with the UI.
 This helped us to understand their thought process and uncover any usability issues, Testing was done in person or remotely on Zoom.
 This setup enables some indirect observation.
-Remotely we could record both the user and their screens, so we could capture user behaviour without interfering with their experience.
+Remotely we could record both the user and their screens, so we could capture user behavior without interfering with their experience.

 Our evaluation metrics were a mix of quantitative and qualitative metrics to assess usability.
 Based on metrics like a task success rate, error rate and a post-test questionnaire.